JulienVdG/ansible-role-ssh-idempotent/tests/README.md

 ### Results

 It should:
- - connect to your host using previously configured port ans user,
+ - connect to your host using previously configured port and user,
  - the task `Show ssh_port_list in hook` should display:
 ```
 ok: [test_host] => {